vic-ma/howtodismantle.github.io/_posts/2023-07-11-MS-Graph-Send-messages-to-Teams-group.md

 # Build the actual call

-We place a text box and a _Send_ button on the canvas.
-Don't forget to gibe the textbox a proper name (e.g. _MyMessage) otherwise we can't address it in our code.
+We finally place a text box and a _Send_ button on the canvas.
+Don't forget to give the text box a proper name (e.g. _MyMessage_) otherwise we can't address it in our code.

 ![image](/assets/2023-07-11/040.png)